nickd0/findi/notes.md

 - Turn this into more of a network utility tool
   - When certain cli arguments are given it will automatically enter local network finder mode or traceroute mode
   - Or you can choose if no args are given
+- Or after a scan, you can highlight over an entry and the following options are available
+  - Port scan
+  - Traceroute (only or non-local ips)
+  - Mention https://freegeoip.app/ in the docs

 ## App orchestration
 - [ ] Networking and UI threads